 |---|---|---|

-| 1 | KPI monitoring | Timestamps for accepted, submitted, provider update, and ledger posted, plus views of acceptance rate, time from accepted to posted, open exception backlog, and retry success |
+| 1 | KPI monitoring | Timestamps for payout requested, sent to provider, provider update, and ledger posted, plus views such as time to funds, cost per transaction, and delay-driven support tickets |

-| 2 | Reconciliation before close | Payout ID, idempotency key, provider reference, journal entry ID, posted timestamp, and latest exception note on the same record |
+| 2 | Reconciliation before close | Payout ID, recipient CLABE, idempotency key, provider reference, journal entry ID, posted timestamp, and latest exception note on the same record |

 | 3 | Ledger-first discrepancy review | Pull the payout record, provider reference, and status timeline before changing anything manually |

-| 4 | AML and velocity-risk overrides | Log approver, reason, timestamp, and supporting notes on the payout record itself |
+| 4 | Risk and velocity overrides | Log approver, reason, timestamp, and supporting notes on the payout record itself |

 Step 2 Reconcile from the ledger outward before finance close.
-Match the payout request, provider reference, and posted journal event on the same record before confirming close.
+Match the payout request, recipient CLABE, provider reference, and posted journal event on the same record before confirming close.
 If one is missing, treat the item as unresolved even when a wallet or provider view looks paid.

-Keep the reconciliation evidence together: payout ID, idempotency key, provider reference, journal entry ID, posted timestamp, and latest exception note.
+Keep the reconciliation evidence together: payout ID, recipient CLABE, idempotency key, provider reference, journal entry ID, posted timestamp, and latest exception note.
 This is an operating control choice, not a SPEI mandate, but it keeps partial status noise out of close decisions.

 For account-level discrepancies, pull the payout record, provider reference, and status timeline first.
 That preserves one auditable story for support and finance.